thad75/TP-ENSEA-ELEVE/README.md

 ## 📜 License

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as needed.
-Just mention us the repository when distributed or used.
+Just mention us or the repository when distributed or used.
 Contributions are always welcome!

 ---